Welcome to the E-Safety Section of the KES website. The purpose of this section is to give a range of useful information regarding E-Safety.

 Our goal is that the information contained on this page provides helpful information to keep students and parents safe and informed.

 Net Aware is a useful tool for checking the apps students are using.
-Using this website, a parent / carer can look up the apps that a student is using.
-It gives an overview of the app, along with an insight into anything extra the parent / carer may need to be aware of.
+Using this website, a parent / carer can gain an overview of the app, along with an insight into anything extra the parent / carer may need to be aware of.

 CEOP is the reporting function used when a student feels they are in a situation online which is potentially dangerous.
 The CEOP website is there for students to report websites / users who are making them feel uncomfortable.
 If a student is being harassed online, they can report it here.